smartprocure/contexture-docs/about/what-is-contexture.md

 This framework is carefully designed to be a generic solution for a universe of unlimited possible search interfaces.
-We've started with a minimal set of repositories that are representative of tools that empower our business, but that are intended to be merely examples.
+We've started with a minimal set of repositories that are representative of tools that empower our business, but are intended to be merely examples.
 If anything, our approaches are merely use cases, for the ultimate potential of this tool is ultimately yours to take.